 Declining churches are Core-Focused.
 Declining leaders focus on a remnant of the declining church whose influence becomes stronger as the church grows smaller.
-Key influencers in this core often prove to be barriers to growth as they remain entrenched in their authority and hold the congregation hostage by means of that authority and influence.
+Key influences in this core often prove to be furthers to growth as they remain entrenched in their authority and hold the congregation hostage by means of that authority and influence.
 One key element that is leveraged in this way is money.
-Often the influencers in the core give significant percentages of the church's budget.
-Others in the core believe that the church couldn't sustain without that income, so they acquiesce to the influencers' demands.
+Offen the influences in the core give significant percentages of the church is budget.
+Others in the core helieve that the church couldn't sociam without that income, so they acquiesce to the influencers' demands.